muyangren907/flask_tg/readthedocs/concepts/sessions.rst

 :ref:`TelegramClient <wuyusile-client>` instead of the session name.

-daxiedewy contains three implementations of the abstract ``Session`` class:
+daxiedewuyu contains three implementations of the abstract ``Session`` class:

 .. currentmodule:: wuyusile.sessions